 Increased blood pressure may be a precursor to other dangerous conditions.
 Alcohol abuse can lead to heart failure, a stroke and many other heart-related problems.

 The Long Term Effects of Alcohol Use Include Addiction

 Addiction may be one of the worst long term effects of alcohol.
 There are many different factors that can lead to an addiction to alcohol.
 Whatever the cause, the result is devastating.

 An alcohol addiction means that the brain and the body are chemically and physically dependent on alcohol.
 Trying to quit on your own can cause unpleasant symptoms.
 Continued drinking and an increase in tolerance means that health problems, financial ruin, overdose or even death are a potential risk.

 Treating an Alcohol Addiction at Serenity House Detox & Recovery

 To avoid the effects of an alcohol addiction, the first step has to be an alcohol detox.
 At Serenity House Detox & Recovery centers in Florida, you can take advantage of a comprehensive plan for detox and recovery.
 You can expect all of the following at Serenity House Detox & Recovery:

 - Chef-prepared meals that are nutritious and tasty

 - One-on-one therapy

 Don’t let the long term effects of alcohol stand between you and a better life.
-Serenity House Detox in Fort Lauderdale and West Palm Beach can offer a treatment plan to get you on your feet.
+Serenity House Detox & Recovery in Fort Lauderdale and Jupiter can offer a treatment plan to get you on your feet.
 Begin the journey to recovery by calling 866-294-5306.